krishaamer/green-filter-research/research/literature/fintech.md

 -   Booth (2022) describe how “A recent investigation shows illegal logging of protected areas in eastern European countries that supplies residential wood pellets in Italy.
 Belgium, Denmark, and the Netherlands are importing pellets from Estonia, where protected areas are logged for pellets and the country has lost its forest carbon sink, despite large-scale wood pellet plants being certified ‘sustainable’ by the Sustainable Biomass Program”.
 A number of new AI-based tools aim to find instances of greenwashing.

--   “Climate Bonds Initiative Calls for Greening of \$55trn Short-Term Debt Market” (2022): Climate Bonds Initiative greening the \$55 trillion short-term debt market
+-   Anon.
+(2022e): Climate Bonds Initiative greening the \$55 trillion short-term debt market

 #### *Design Implications:* {#design-implications-1}